Protecting De-identified Documents from Search-based Linkage Attacks: Introduction

 \section{Introduction}

-Most documents contain personal information in one form or another.
-To alleviate privacy concerns and abide to data protection regulations, those texts must often be \textit{de-identified} prior to publishing or transferring them to third parties.
-De-identification techniques typically operate by detecting text spans that express personally identifiable information (PII) and subsequently masking those from the document \cite{Neamatullah2008-pu,Lison2021-bf,Szawerna2024-jh}.
+Most text documents contain personal information in one form or another.
+To alleviate privacy concerns and abide to data protection regulations, many types of documents, such as administrative decisions, court cases or patient records, must be \textit{de-identified} prior to transferring them to third parties or releasing them publicly.
+De-identification techniques typically operate by detecting text spans that express \textit{personally identifiable information} (PII) and subsequently masking those from the document \cite{Neamatullah2008-pu,Dernoncourt2017-tk,Lison2021-bf,Szawerna2024-jh,Staab2024-ju,Deusser2025-fs}.

-De-identification techniques primarily focus on reducing the \textit{re-identification risk} -- that is, the risk that an adversary might infer the identity of the individual(s) mentioned or referred to in the document based on the PIIs expressed in the text.
-However, according to data protection regulations such as the European GDPR, data owners also ought to mitigate the risk of \textit{record linkages}, which happen when the de-identified data remains linkable to other data sources, and in particular to the original data collection\footnote{This is notably emphasised in the Opinion of the Article 29 WP on Anonymisation Techniques \cite{WP29_Opinion_05_2014}, which highlights the \textit{(un)linkability} of pseudonymised data with its original source as one of the three criteria that anonymisation techniques should meet.}.
+De-identification techniques primarily focus on reducing the \textit{re-identification risk} -- that is, the risk that an adversary might infer the identity of the human individual(s) referred to in the document based on the PIIs occurring in the text.
+However, according to data protection regulations such as the European GDPR, data owners should also mitigate the risk of \textit{record linkages}, which happens when the de-identified data remains linkable to other sources, and in particular to the original data collection.
+In Europe, this risk is notably emphasised in the Opinion of the Article 29 WP on Anonymisation Techniques \cite{WP29_Opinion_05_2014}, which plays a key role in defining how anonymisation and pseudonymisation should be interpreted under the GDPR.
+The Opinion highlights the \textit{(un)linkability} of pseudonymised data with its original source as one of the three criteria (along with the prevention of singling out and inference) that anonymisation techniques should meet.
+Linkability can indeed allow sensitive information to be traced back to the original records, with potentially harmful consequences for the individuals in question, for instance if de-identified records labelled with health concerns are used by insurance firms to deny medical cover.

 One simple but powerful technique for establishing such linkages is \textit{phrase search} \cite{weitzenboeck2022gdpr}.
 This method entails extracting phrases from the de-identified text and then searching for their occurrence in the original document collection.
 As many longer N-grams will only occur once in a given corpus, \cite{Silva2020-sv}, phrase search can efficiently connect the edited texts back to their source, as illustrated in Fig. \ref{fig:sketch}.